codeAligned/JP_Notes/jp_atom_notes.md

 ### Open Atom from Terminal
 Click 'Atom' in the menubar up top and choose __Install Shell Commands__.
-Now you can use commands in the terminal to open files or folders with Atom
+Now you can use commands in the terminal to open files or folders with Atom.

 + `atom .` -- opens current terminal directory in Atom
 + `atom <filename>` -- opens file in Atom (good for hidden files)
 + `atom` -- opens a new Atom window

+...ADD SOFT WRAPS